zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 npm install
 ```

-Package manager will install all new packages added into `package.json`
+The package manager will install all new packages added to `package.json`

-For running unit tests we will need to configure runner.
+For running unit tests we will need to configure the test runner.
 The sample of config you can find here

 ```js
 'use strict';